Home » Blog » Music Teachers Tips » Ideas and Techniques » 11 Easy Ways to Involve ALL Students in Elementary Music Classes

 Other Ways to Use Sign Language

-- Identify melodic direction.
-(Students sign up, down, or same.)
+• Show melodic direction: Students sign up, down, or same.

-- Then, extend your hand palm up toward the class to signal for them to answer simultansously.
+• Extend your hand palm-up toward the class to signal it’s time to answer.

 “Turn and Talk” Gives All Students a Chance to Be Heard